huggingface/peft/examples/cpt_finetuning/README.md

 ## Introduction ([Paper](https://arxiv.org/abs/2410.17222), [Code](https://github.com/tsachiblau/Context-aware-Prompt-Tuning-Advancing-In-Context-Learning-with-Adversarial-Methods), [Notebook](cpt_train_and_inference.ipynb), [Colab](https://colab.research.google.com/drive/1UhQDVhZ9bDlSk1551SuJV8tIUmlIayta?usp=sharing))
 Large Language Models (LLMs) can perform few-shot learning using either optimization-based approaches or In-Context Learning (ICL).
 Optimization-based methods often suffer from overfitting, as they require updating a large number of parameters with limited data.
 In contrast, ICL avoids overfitting but typically underperforms compared to optimization-based methods and is highly sensitive to the selection, order, and format of demonstration examples.

-To overcome these challenges, we introduce Context-aware Prompt Tuning (CPT), a method inspired by ICL, Prompt Tuning (PT), and adversarial attacks.
+To overcome these challenges, Context-aware Prompt Tuning (CPT) is introduced as a method inspired by ICL, Prompt Tuning (PT), and adversarial attacks.
 CPT builds on the ICL strategy of concatenating examples before the input, extending it by incorporating PT-like learning to refine the context embedding through iterative optimization, extracting deeper insights from the training examples.
-Our approach carefully modifies specific context tokens, considering the unique structure of the examples within the context.
+The approach carefully modifies specific context tokens, considering the unique structure of the examples within the context.

 In addition to updating the context with PT-like optimization, CPT draws inspiration from adversarial attacks, adjusting the input based on the labels present in the context while preserving the inherent value of the user-provided data.
-To ensure robustness and stability during optimization, we employ a projected gradient descent algorithm, constraining token embeddings to remain close to their original values and safeguarding the quality of the context.
+To ensure robustness and stability during optimization, a projected gradient descent algorithm is employed, constraining token embeddings to remain close to their original values and safeguarding the quality of the context.
-Our method has demonstrated superior accuracy across multiple classification tasks using various LLM models, outperforming existing baselines and effectively addressing the overfitting challenge in few-shot learning.
+This method demonstrates superior accuracy across multiple classification tasks using various LLM models, outperforming existing baselines and effectively addressing the overfitting challenge in few-shot learning.

 <div class="flex justify-center">